 “If something is not adding to your life, get rid of it” —Wanetta Dewey

-More than fifty years later, I can still hear the smoky tone of her voice singing “rock-a-bye-baby”sweet and low.
-My uncle recently said, little did he know when he first met her in 1954, with a beer and cigarette in her hand, that she would go on to live to 104.
+I can still hear the smoky tone of her voice singing “rock-a-bye-baby”sweet and low.
+My uncle met her when he was still a teen.
+He said, little did he know when he first met her in 1954, with a beer and cigarette in her hand, that she would go on to live to 104.

 She was a lot of fun.
 A stoic who loved to laugh and tell stories, and though she never had much money, she lived with inspiring grace and dignity.